What is a fire ban? Plus hot tips for camping without a fire

 6. Pack warmer clothes

 The temperature always drops at night and in a lot of the areas where it’s dry are often higher elevation or desert environments, which get really cold even in the middle of summer.
-Where you might usually just throw on a fleece jacket, you might want to consider a down jacket and even a hat and gloves for hanging out at night.
+Where you might usually just throw on a fleece jacket, you might want to consider a down jacket and even a hat and a pair of the best hiking gloves for hanging out at night.

 7. Bring games